Interstate 85 in North Carolina: Charlotte to Greensboro

-I-85 then directly intersects with I-77 and US 21 at mile marker 38 with a hybrid interchange containing several flyover ramps.
-It then traverses the northern part of Charlotte, and the routing through this portion, while it does not serve the central business district of the city directly, does pass through largely suburban and urbanized areas north of Uptown.
-More interchanges with minor but significant thoroughfares through the city such as Graham Street, Sugar Creek Road, and North Tryon Street appear.
-Here, I-85 turns northward and enters the University City area. it meets NC 24 (Harris Boulevard) in this stretch, crosses Mallard Creek, and has an interchange with I-485 again, this time at a turbine interchange.
+I-85 comes to the interchange with I-77 and US 21 with a hybrid interchange containing several flyover ramps.
+I-85 traverses the northern outskirts of Uptown, before coming to the exits with Graham Street, Sugar Creek Road, and North Tryon Street.
+It is in this vicinity, where I-85 continues northward and enters into the University City district.
+I-85 comes to the junction with NC 24 (Harris Boulevard) in this stretch, crosses Mallard Creek, and comes to the turbine interchange with I-485.